The Grammar of Identity: From Your Broken Heart to a Forest Fire's Recovery

 You are the process of transformation itself.

-The grief, the silence, the confusion, these aren't obstacles on the path to becoming yourself.
+The grief, the silence, the confusion, aren't obstacles on the path to becoming yourself.
 They are the path.
 We are all, always, living this pattern of holding together.
 The question is whether you’re living it consciously, as a participant in your own becoming.

 We fear collapse, mistaking it for an ending.
 But really, it's the necessary midpoint of all renewal.
 Not every impact is avoidable.